tensorchord/openmodelz/README.md

 - Share your models with teammates or collaborators easily.
 OpenModelZ abstracts away the complexity of Kubernetes, giving your collaborators a simple way to access and provide feedback on your models.
 - Gain insights into your models' performance and reliability.
 OpenModelZ exposes Prometheus metrics and health checks for your deployed models, providing insight into latency, throughput, errors and other key indicators.

+## This is for you if...

+You need a simple system for your ML models, to run on tens of GPU servers you own.
+Priorities are **ease of use**, **fast deployments**, flexible orchestration, monitoring from a dashboard, and stable rollouts via testing.
+Avoid complex systems; focus on streamlined, simple, and efficient model deployments.

 ## Quick Start

 Once you've installed the `mdz` you can start deploying models and experimenting with them.